INF2050

 Passing

-- You need to score at least 60% with the above evaluation criteria to pass.
+- You need to score at least 60% in the exams (total combined).

 - There is no other evaluation criteria, it is not possible to gain extra points after grading.